Center For Arts and Letters

 Writing Studio (minimum 6 credits; maximum 18 credits)

-Students will undertake individual projects in creative writing under the guidance of an experienced mentor.
+Students undertake individual projects in creative writing under the guidance of an experienced mentor.

 pre-1800